JortBr/CharacterControl/README.md

 If you want to try this project take the following steps:
 - Press on the green button that says code
 - Now press on the copy icon after the https url
+- Open up cmd and go to the directory u want it to be in
-- Open up cmd and type git clone "paste the url here" and press enter
+- Now type git clone "paste the url here" and press enter

 Sources I have looked at: